 - They are relatively new players in the market but have had their fair share of profitability.

 - They suit small investors who can’t afford to buy large-cap stocks.

 - These stocks are constantly gaining dominance and may give competition to large-cap companies.

 3. Small Cap

-The price considered here could be the closing price of that particular day or can be an average of the closing price for a given period of time.
-It is up to the analyst to see which measure of price is a better indicator of the price-range within which the stock moves.
+The current market price can be the closing price of that particular day or an average for a period.
+It is up to the analyst to see which measure is a better indicator.

 Factors Affecting Market Capitalization